abdoshbr3322/abdoshbr3322/README.md

 ## 🚀 Development

-This project was developed entirely using Cursor Editor, leveraging its AI capabilities for:
+This project was developed by Abdullah Elshebrawy with the assistance of Claude AI through Cursor Editor, leveraging its AI capabilities for:
 - Code generation and optimization
 - Real-time suggestions and improvements
 - Debugging and problem-solving